 Location: California, USA

 Peter Bird has been singing in choirs and choruses since 1964, but only began composing in 2005.
 (He took some time out for a career in geophysics.)
 He strives to continue the tradition of beautiful and heartfelt diatonic choral music that stretches from Tallis and Byrd to Thompson and Lauridsen.
-His work is not yet well-known, but has been performed in Los Angeles, Amsterdam, and Beijing.
+His work is not yet well-known, but has been performed in Los Angeles, Flagstaff, Interlochen, Easton, Kingston, Scotland, The Hague, France, and Beijing.
 His texts and subjects span the northern hemisphere: Pacific Northwest, California coast, Sierra Nevada, Grand Canyon, Rocky Mountains, Great Plains, New England, Iceland, Ireland, England, Finland, Russia, and Japan.

 Please visit his composer web page at:

-where you will find both (free) score PDFs and (full-length) MP3 and MIDI realizations of many pieces: currently 24.
+where you will find both (free) score PDFs and (full-length) MP3 and MIDI realizations of many pieces: currently 27.
 Most are for SATB or SATB-with-divisi, but "Mountain stars" is SSAA and "Mountain streams" is TBarB.
-Suggested accompaniments include: none (9 pieces); piano (8 pieces); organ (6 pieces); violin & flute (3); flute & vibraphone ("Mars"); drum ("Night song"); or a small chamber orchestra ("Continental divide").
+Suggested accompaniments include: none (10 pieces); piano (8 pieces); organ (7 pieces); violin & flute (3); oboe & piano ("Enduring"); flute & vibraphone ("Mars"); drum ("Night song"); or a small chamber orchestra ("Continental divide").